Why Setting Boundaries Feels So Hard — Even When You Know They Matter

 If this sounds familiar, I want to offer a more compassionate way to understand what may be happening.

-Boundary struggles are not always a communication problem.
+But boundary struggles are not always a communication problem.
+Sometimes they go deeper than language.

 You may understand, logically, that boundaries are healthy.
 You may know that saying no is allowed.
-You may even encourage other people to honor their own limits.
+You may even encourage other people to honour their own limits.

 But when it is your turn, something inside may react as if honesty could cost you connection.